Global-Event-Management-Blog/global-event-management-blog.github.io/_posts/2024-10-16-gold-price-forecast-and-its-impact-on-event-management.md

 ## Rules to Navigate Gold Price Influences

 - **Stay Informed**: Regularly check reliable sources for updates on gold price forecasts and market trends.
-Websites like [G Event Management](https://geventm.com/) offer valuable insights into the event management industry, including economic factors that could influence planning.
+Websites like [Global Event Management](https://geventm.com/) offer valuable insights into the event management industry, including economic factors that could influence planning.

 - **Flexible Planning**: Develop flexible budgets that can accommodate fluctuations in gold prices.
 This ensures that your events can maintain their quality even when unexpected changes occur.